paullee0/FreeCAD_SketchArch/README.md

 - ArchStructure build slab based on the outermost one, with an opening in the middle
 - ArchCurtainWall build panels based on the outermost one edges

 So you have just 1 simple ArchSketch, just like any architectural student start learning sketching building layout in school.
-Now, you just edit the same ArchSketch, you have e.g. the shape / dimension of the slab and curtain wall changed at the same time.
+Now, you can select the Edges in ArchSketch you want for your Wall, Slab, or Curtain Wall separately though on same ArchSketch; and you just edit the same ArchSketch,  and you have e.g. the shape / dimension of the slab and curtain wall changed at the same time.

 [FreeCAD Forum Discussion Thread](https://forum.freecadweb.org/viewtopic.php?f=23&t=73018&sid=ba2732dd08a70b09011f667ae874e322)